Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 A republic of competing consciences.

 A constitutional framework where many beliefs could coexist without governmental theology deciding the winners.

-A place where religious people could practice freely.

-And irreligious people could also participate.
+A place where religious people could practice freely — and irreligious people could also participate.

 A system intentionally resistant to sectarian capture.